 The Qur'an and Sunnah evidently express the tranquil, kind and loving relationship between a husband and wife.
 If you are having difficulties individually or within your marriage, speak to a professional or an Imam, they have specialist training to support you.
-However, in the case of domestic abuse, anyone in immediate danger should contact the police and seek support from specialist organisations (see Useful numbers at the end of this booklet).
+However, in the case of domestic abuse, anyone in immediate danger should contact the police and seek support from specialist organisations (see Useful numbers, p 30).
 By increasing the Mosques' committees and management teams' understanding of violence against women, men and young people, we can influence change.

-1.1 USING THIS RESOURCE
+1.1 Using this resource